survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 ### Attaching *webpack-dev-server* to the Project

-To integrate *webpack-dev-server* to our project, we can follow the same idea as in the previous chapter and define a new command to the `scripts` section of *package.json*:
+To integrate WDS to our project, we can follow the same idea as in the previous chapter and define a new command to the `scripts` section of *package.json*:

 **package.json**